Floor panel installation in Warsaw — a level floor in one day

 Which laminate is better — 7 mm or 10 mm?

-For an apartment 8 mm is the sweet spot.
-7 mm is the budget option — thinner means noisier.
-10–12 mm is quieter and tougher, but more expensive.
+For a flat, 8 mm is the best middle ground.
+7 mm is the budget choice — the thinner it is, the noisier it gets.
+10–12 mm is quieter and more durable, but it costs more.

 How long does installation take?